Project pitfalls for small, service-based businesses

 Scope creep is stealthy and insidious, and ultimately can cause a project to fail.
 Scope creep can burn through your budgets like wildfire, make you miss your target deadlines, cause loads of re-work and the wrong campaign or outcome to be delivered.
 And your client will likely blame you, leading to dissatisfaction on both sides and no repeat business!

-You can avoid this happening by talking to us at Take the Stairs.
+You can avoid this happening by talking to an operations company Take the Stairs.
 We can discuss your small business marketing ideas and help you develop the type of projects with your clients that build success on both sides.

 How does scope creep occur?